 We all have that friend who is all drama.
 They are entertaining enough, but sometimes they are nothing more than sheer entertainment.

 If you are the drama queen, then it might be time to check yourself and let someone else have the stage for a while.
 Drama is fun once in a while, but if that is all you have and all you talk about, it is bound to get old quickly.
-[Read: Drama queen alert – 12 steps to calmly deal with the diva]
+[Read: Drama queen alert – The big steps to calmly deal with the diva]

 Being a good friend is about keeping friendships in your thoughts.
 We can’t always pick up the phone or get together.
 However, if you know that it has been a long time since you’ve got together, send them a nice “hi” in a text message just letting them know you are thinking about them.

 Make sure to let them know how much they mean by doing the unique things that keep you connected.
 [Read: How to be a good person – 12 small changes to transform your life]

 It is hard when a new person joins the group or when you see your BFF getting along with someone new.
 A key tip for how to be a good friend is letting your friend have many friendships.
-Different people fulfil the various needs that we have in life.
+Different people fulfill the various needs that we have in life.

 One person can’t be everyone to you, nor can you be to them.
 Try not to take it personally when you find that they had a party that you weren’t invited to, or that they went out and didn’t invite you to come along.